easysnmp/easysnmp/README.md

     )
 ```

-You may also use Easy SNMP via its simple interface which is intended for
-one-off operations where you wish to specify all details in the request:
+For one-off operations where you wish to specify all details in the request:

 ```python
 from easysnmp import snmp_get, snmp_set, snmp_walk